ericdowell/feature-toggle/readme.md

 e.g. `http://localhost/?feature=Example&featureOff[]=Example%20Off&featureOff[]=Example%20Query%20String`

 The following example will result in `Example` as active and `Example Off`/`Example Query String` as inactive. **NOTE:**
-This is only true if the `querystring` provider if placed above other toggle providers that haven't already defined these feature toggles.
+This will only true if the `querystring` provider is placed above other toggle providers that haven't already defined these feature toggles.

 ### Frontend Feature Toggle Api